New Forest - filming and photography

 Staff need sufficient time to go through the correct process and make sure the relevant consultations have been carried out.
 There may be exceptional occasions when we are able to process an application quickly, but as a minimum we must ensure the correct consultations process is followed and recorded in writing.

-I’m a student - do I need permission to film?
+I’m a student - where can I film and do I need permission first?

 Please note that fires are not permitted; no guns or weapons of any kind, or set-building will be allowed.
 Filming is restricted to daylight hours only.

-You should consider the impact your activity will have on the New Forest and local wildlife.
+You should consider the impact your filming activity will have on the forest and its wildlife.
 To help protect the forest you need to take the following into account:

 - The numbers of participants, spectators and vehicles.
 What potential affect might they have on tracks and on the wildlife?